 Find tasks that work for them

 Each child is ready for different parts of cooking.
 My oldest is 16, so he should be ready to do the majority of it on his own.
 But, my seven year old isn’t ready for that.
-There is a super cool course that really builds kitchen skills for younger kids.
-She offers a free course all about snacks kids can make for themselves.
-There is also a kid’s knife course that’s only $7 dollars (imagine how many stitches that can save you!
+I talk a BUNCH about how to involve ALL ages in my Family Routines course!

 Let them pick the recipe